Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 - Preparation: Unwrap, remove leaves and thorns below the waterline.

-- Stem Cutting: Cut stems significantly (3-5cm) at a 45-degree angle underwater.
+- Stem Trimming: Cut stems at a 45-degree angle underwater (3-5cm).

-Importance of Water Level
+The Importance of Water Level

-Dealing with Bent Necks / Drooping Heads
+Dealing with Bent/Drooping Heads

 - Warm Water Soak: Place in warm water for about 30-60 minutes to see if they recover.

-Common Rose Preservation Issues
+Common Problems in Rose Preservation

-Care Points for Other Common Flowers
+Care Tips for Other Common Flowers

 Lily